Reaper-ai/FlashPoint/README.md

 It uses **Pathway** to ingest, embed, and index streaming data instantly, allowing an AI Commander to answer strategic questions based on events that happened **seconds ago**.

+The backend is exposed via a FastAPI service, enabling low-latency access to live intelligence, event summaries, and report generation while the Pathway engine continuously updates the RAG context.

 ### ✨ Key Features

 * **📡 Multi-Source Intel:** Aggregates data from **Telegram** (Raw speed), **Reddit** (Human intel), and **GNews** (Verified reports).